millerer/cs410-fall-2023-pst-powerhouse/README.md

 # CS410 Fall 2023 Project for Team PST Powerhouse
 This is the group project repository for team PST Powerhouse.
+It is a recommendation tool for video game titles.

 ### Project Topic
 - Free Topic